Flogging0140/fizzyvermin.github.io/_projects/7_project.md

 - Azure Static Websites

 [YouTube Project Tutorial]()

 [Azure Static Hosted](https://kind-pebble-0dcbb7510.4.azurestaticapps.net/)

 [GitHub Repo](https://github.com/Flogging0140/JsBubbleSort)

 ### Part 1 (HTML)

 Basically I wanted something to show what an algorithm was doing.
 It is better to see something visually.
 Also I learn by doing so this was a fun way to spend my Saturday.
 I started by adding the basic HTML to my index page.
 Big fan of Emmet so I was def using it; great imo as a time saver.
 Keeping the HTML simple and not bloated was imp to me as I wanted to show in a YT video tutorial.

 Styles were added, consisting of 1 selector and some inline styles.
 Starting off I chose to add hard coded elements in my container to sort.
 I ran into a problem switching elements so decided to just switch their inner HTML property.
 Finishing off the first part, I added buttons to trigger our JS methods.

-Try the project for yourself on Azure, follow along with the creation in the YouTube tutorial, or contribute features/fixes to the public GitHub repo.

 ```html
 <style>